Skip to main content

 The Three Indicators That Actually Move the Needle

-After testing dozens of different indicator combinations (and losing money on quite a few), I've narrowed it down to three indicators that consistently deliver results for scalping strategies.
-Here's what actually works:
+After testing dozens of different indicator combinations (and losing money on quite a few), I've narrowed it down to three that consistently deliver for scalping.

 Moving Averages - Your Strategy's Foundation

-Moving averages are like the heartbeat of any solid scalping strategy.
-I use a dual MA setup: a fast 20-period moving average to catch quick momentum shifts and a slow 200-period moving average to understand the broader trend direction.
-When the fast MA crosses above the slow MA, that's your signal that momentum is shifting upward.
-The opposite is true for downward momentum.
+I use a dual MA setup: a fast 20-period moving average to catch quick momentum shifts and a slow 200-period moving average to track the broader trend.
+When the fast MA crosses above the slow MA, momentum is shifting upward.
+The opposite signals downward momentum.

-What makes moving averages so powerful for scalping is their ability to filter out market noise.
-They smooth out price action and help you focus on the actual trend rather than getting distracted by every little price wiggle.
-If you're new to working with moving averages in Pine Script, I highly recommend checking out this comprehensive guide to Bollinger Bands which explains how different indicators work together to create stronger signals.
+Moving averages are effective for scalping because they filter out noise and help you focus on actual trend direction rather than every price wiggle.
+If you're new to working with moving averages in Pine Script, this guide to Bollinger Bands explains how different indicators work together to create stronger signals.

 RSI (Relative Strength Index) - Your Reality Check

-The RSI is basically your "sanity check" indicator.
-It tells you when a stock, crypto, or forex pair has been bought or sold too aggressively.
-Values below 30 typically indicate oversold conditions (potential buying opportunity), while values above 70 suggest overbought conditions (potential selling opportunity).
+RSI tells you when an asset has been bought or sold too aggressively.
+Values below 30 suggest oversold conditions (potential buying opportunity), and values above 70 suggest overbought conditions (potential selling opportunity).

-Here's the thing about RSI - it's not perfect, and it shouldn't be your only decision-making tool.
-But when you combine it with moving average signals, it becomes incredibly powerful for confirming trade entries.
-For example, if your moving averages are showing bullish momentum but RSI is above 80, you might want to wait for a better entry point.
+RSI isn't perfect and shouldn't be your only decision tool.
+But combined with moving average signals, it becomes a strong confirmation layer.
+If your moving averages show bullish momentum but RSI is above 80, you might want to wait for a better entry point.

 Bollinger Bands - Your Volatility Radar

-Bollinger Bands are like having a volatility radar on your charts.
-They expand when the market gets choppy and contract when things calm down.
-The key insight for scalping is this: when price touches the upper or lower band, it often bounces back toward the middle (the basis line).
+Bollinger Bands expand when the market gets choppy and contract when things calm down.
+The key insight for scalping: when price touches the upper or lower band, it often bounces back toward the middle basis line.

-I've also found Bollinger Bars to be an even more visual way to spot these bounce opportunities in real-time, as they color-code the candles based on their position relative to the bands.
+I prefer Bollinger Bars for a more visual read on these conditions - they color candles based on position relative to the bands.

 Setting Up Your Scalping Strategy Framework